-With our three concentrations: Criminology and Justice Policy, Justice Informatics and Criminal Justice; we provide students with foundational knowledge and tools of the discipline, while allowing them to specialize in different areas of interest within the discipline.
+We offer three concentrations — Criminology and Justice Policy, Justice Informatics and Criminal Justice.
+Each area offers students foundational knowledge and the tools of the discipline, while allowing them to specialize in their area of interest.

-Through Drexel's renowned cooperative education program, students embark on up to three, six-month periods of full-time employment, exploring their career options, strengthening their resumes and building a professional network in the process.
+Through Drexel's renowned cooperative education program, students experience six-months of full-time employment, exploring their career options, strengthening their résumés and building a professional network in the process.